On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: The Strategy

 but unfortunately it seems unclear how to do this effectively.
 Moreover, a crucial step in the proof of Proposition \ref{Prop1} would involve understanding sums of the form

 In this case, after several applications of Hecke relations, studying (\ref{g-av}) reduces to understanding the sums This sum can be made amenable for Lemma \ref{half-int-Petersson} by inverting the relation (\ref{Fourier-kertoimien-yhteys}) to write $c_g(|d|)\lambda_f(\ell)$ as a linear combination of Fourier coefficients of $g$ at various arguments (at least for squarefree $\ell$).
-Thus it should be possible to prove a variant of Proposition \ref{Prop1} with this mollifier (with general coefficients $x_\ell)$.
 On the other hand, now evaluating the mollified moments

-and optimising them becomes technically much more challenging compared to the corresponding moments with the Iwaniec-Sarnak mollifier $\mathcal M_{f,d}$ \cite{Iwaniec-Sarnak2000}.
+and optimising them becomes technically much more challenging compared to the corresponding moments with the Iwaniec--Sarnak mollifier $\mathcal M_{f,d}$ \cite{Iwaniec-Sarnak2000}.

 Related to this, again by a repeated application of Hecke relations, a key step towards evaluating these mollified moments is to evaluating the twisted analogues of the sums appearing in Lemmas \ref{second-moment-with-average} and \ref{fourth-moment-with-average}.
-Indeed, with some additional work one may show by our methods that there exists an absolute constant $\delta>0$ so that uniformity in $\ell\leq K^\delta$ we can obtain asymptotics for
+Indeed, with some additional work one may show that there exists an absolute constant $c>0$ so that uniformity in $\ell_1,\,\ell_2\leq K^c$ one can obtain asymptotics for

 and

 However, it is hard to benefit from this due to lack of understanding on how choose the coefficients $x_\ell$ optimally in the mollifier.